 Welcome to the new school year.
 Students have been placed in their new classes for the upcoming year.
-Student placement is a complicated process that begins in June and continues right up until students transition to their new classes.
+Student placement is a complicated process that begins in June and continued right up until the day of the transition to new classes.
 It is possible that your child may have been assigned to a single grade class or a combined class.
 In order for us to effectively organize within the resources available, both of these options are used when placing students.
-Additionally, all of our teachers take part in professional development opportunities that assist them with planning for diversity through effective instruction, assessment, evaluation and reporting processes.
-All of our teachers are experienced in differentiating curriculum to meet student needs.
-If you have any questions with regards to your child's educational program please talk to your classroom teacher.
+Additionally, all of our teachers take part in are experienced in differentiating curriculum to meet student needs.
+If you have concerns with your child's classroom placement, set up a meeting with the new classroom teacher so that they are aware of those concerns and can plan accordingly.
 They also understand transitional anxiety that all children feel when entering a new classroom.
 We will work together to ensure that your child's education is challenging and meets their developmental learning needs.
 Enjoy learning about your child's new classroom and we are looking forward to an exciting year at Lakewood.
-Bryan Johnson parents are concerned when their child is placed in a "multi-grade" or blended classroom.
-Often there are misconceptions with regards to how we configure combined classrooms.
-Let's say for example that we are building a grade 2/3 classroom.
-When this grade 2/3 class contains 19 grade twos and 5 grade threes, generally the concerns come from the parents of the children in the older grade.
-They believe that their child will be redoing grade two work and their learning needs will not be met.